chall32/chall32.github.io/_posts/2015-11-18-windows-dr-using-netbackup-the-full-process.md

 ### Reference Process: Veritas TECH56473 / 000081333
 The process I followed is based on the Vertias KB article: Use NetBackup to perform a restore for a total and complete recovery of Windows client(s) that include C: (and other system) drive(s), Shadow Copy Component, and/or System_State from a reliable full MS-Windows backup without IDR or BMR in the event of a Disaster (or need to fall back to a known working state).

-Available here: https://www.veritas.com/support/en_US/article.TECH56473 or here: https://www.veritas.com/support/en_US/article.000081333  Should those links die and you are in an emergency situation, I've also attached a PDF copy of the Veritas KB article here: [Veritas-TECH56473.pdf]({{site.url}}/documents/Veritas-TECH56473.pdf)
+Available here: [https://www.veritas.com/support/en_US/article.TECH56473](https://www.veritas.com/support/en_US/article.TECH56473) or here: [https://www.veritas.com/support/en_US/article.000081333](https://www.veritas.com/support/en_US/article.000081333).
+Should those links die and you are in an emergency situation, I've also attached a PDF copy of the Veritas KB article here: [Veritas-TECH56473.pdf]({{site.url}}/documents/Veritas-TECH56473.pdf)

 ### My Notes on the Reference Process
 Follows are my notes to supplement the process.

 #### 1. Setup and Install Windows
 I used a "vanilla" version of Windows.
-I wanted the install as clean as possible; no other stuff, just Winds in it's purest form given that I was going to overwrite my Windows install from the Windows install on tape.
+I wanted the install as clean as possible; no other stuff, just Windows in it's purest form given that I was going to overwrite my Windows install from the Windows install on tape.

 Should you not have a copy of a vanilla Windows to match the version you are restoring, You can download a copy from here: